vmware-samples/tau-research/EmotetThreatReport2022/README.md

 "File SHA1": 9905e719d413a744d5bc8233eb60968b9b6edb662
 "Conceptual SHA1": 997123e4d5c7326dbfdd08d4c91b8d8454d1becce
 ```
+where:
+* _Conceptual SHA1_ - the SHA1 of the common payload component used by various payloads.

 ## Contact
 Should you have any questions on the data, please contact [the VMware NSX TAU](mailto:threat-intelligence-team@groups.vmware.com?subject=[GitHub]Emotet%20C2%20Configuration%20Extraction%20and%20Analysis:%20Dataset%20IoCs)